wlonk/arcadia/appendices/fairies_and_goblins.rst

 The Lady in the Lake
 --------------------

-The Lady in the Lake is a figure of surpassing beauty and wisdom.
+The Lady in the Lake (not to be confused with the half-fairy Ladies *of* the Lake) is a figure of surpassing beauty and wisdom.
 Those she befriends will prosper, and those she hates will stumble and fall.
 While she would never *admit* that she was the same who gave King Arthur his power, she does not deny it, either.